www-oto-dev/webdev-sdk/framework/python/documentation/services/ValuesService.md

 ## display

-Display a list of all values with specified 'key'
+Display a list of all values with specified 'name'

 - HTTP Method: `GET`
 - Endpoint: `/values/all/display`